 If you’d like to learn more about the safety of vaginal intercourse during pregnancy, check out our article here.

 What is anal sex/intercourse?

 There are two ways that we talk about anal intercourse: receptive anal intercourse and insertive anal intercourse.
 “Receptive” refers to the person that is receiving penetration, and “insertive” refers to the person (male) who is providing penetration to the anus.
-There is also heterosexual versus homosexual anal intercourse; here, we will mainly focus on heterosexual anal intercourse (man with a woman).
+There is also heterosexual versus homosexual anal intercourse; here, since we are concerned with pregnancy, we will mainly focus on heterosexual anal intercourse (man with a woman).

 What is oral sex/intercourse?